-Nimble is a CRM solution which has social media integration built into its DNA.
+Nimble is a CRM solution that has social media integration built into its DNA.
 Although perhaps not as feature-packed as some of its more well-known competitors, it nonetheless provides a powerful suite of CRM tools.
 Nimble has carved out a niche as one of the best CRM solutions for small businesses.

-What’s more, because Nimble can be accessed from a browser or the mobile app, it’s ideal for remote teams and people who need their CRM software to work on-the-go.
+What’s more, because Nimble can be accessed from a browser or the mobile app, it’s ideal for remote teams and people who need their CRM software to work on the go.

-Having started out life as an email marketing software, GreenRope has grown to encompass a range of CRM tools and now stands shoulder to shoulder with many of the more well-known CRM platforms in terms of features and performance.
+Having started out life as an email marketing software, GreenRope has grown to encompass a range of CRM tools and now stands shoulder-to-shoulder with many of the more well-known CRM platforms in terms of features and performance.

 With a powerful and customizable API, it is one of the most programmable social CRM solutions available.
 That means whether your social CRM strategy revolves around social ads and owned media like Facebook pages and brand Instagram accounts, or includes more adventurous social marketing channels like web conferencing, GreenRope likely offers a way to sync any social data you generate with your customer relationship management processes.